 Based on feedback from our users, the easiest free solution at this time is Zoho Mail (up to 3 free accounts under their “Lite” plan).
 Email hosting through Outlook.com is also free, but more difficult to set up or access support; however, you can have up to 100 accounts.
 Email through G Suite is $50 per user per year, and includes support.
 Email through Network Solutions costs about $2/month for a single account and includes support, but is limited to 1 GB of storage.

 I followed the steps for my email provider, why isn’t my email working?

 Keep in mind that it can take up to 72 hours for the DNS records to fully propagate and your email to begin working.
 If it has been over 72 hours and your email is still not working please contact support.

-How can I access my Google Apps webmail using a subdomain (e.g. mail.exampleblog.net)?
+How can I access my G Suite webmail using a subdomain (e.g. mail.exampleblog.net)?

-If you want to customize the URL for accessing your webmail, please follow the instruction on this Google App support page.
+If you want to customize the URL for accessing your webmail, please follow the instructions on this G Suite support page.

 For more information on adding CNAME records using the DNS Editor, please visit our Custom DNS support page.

 Note: WordPress.com does not provide support for email hosting other than its initial setup with our custom domain upgrade.